Simon Keane-Kowell Author

 High-end projects provide the perfect home for WOKA lighting products: Otto Wagner Vienna Stadtbahn architecture (top) and the Harry Winston salon at Harrods, London (above)

 It’s precisely this dynamic, flexible way of working, combined with an extensive product offering, that has seen WOKA develop a significant presence beyond the German-speaking countries.
-Exporting over 90% of their products, WOKA’s key markets are now the US and the UK, with the latter operating as a gateway to Russia and the Middle East because, as Karolinsky puts it quite simply, ‘they love British interior designers’.
+Exporting over 90% of their products, WOKA’s key markets are now the US, where WOKA was represented by GEORGE KOVACS for some decades from the early 1980ies - and the UK, with the latter operating as a gateway to Russia and the Middle East because, as Karolinsky puts it quite simply, ‘they love British interior designers’.
 Having previously relied on selling to the trade as the mainstay of its business, the company as quick off the mark when the internet opened up as a viable commercial channel and now sells directly to end customers, as well as to architects, planners and project managers.
 Architects in particular value the aesthetics and quality of WOKA’s lamps, testified to by the number of high-end interior-architectural projects for which they have been specified.
 From iconic Hoffmann- and Loos-design buildings and interiors in Vienna, such as the Purkersdorf Sanatorium and the American Bar, to the Gild Hall hotel in New York and Amsterdam’s Central Station, the cream of Wiener Werkstätte, Bauhaus and Art Deco lighting design has been installed in some of the most memorable, high-end spaces internationally.

 Woka CEO, Wolfgang Karolinsky: 'Our workshop is producing in the same way as the Wiener Werstätte did.
 We never wanted to be a big company, just a company that is able to deliver quality'